jdbrice/vpdCalibration/README.md

 ###paramsOutput
 * Default : "params.dat"
 * The name specific to the data output file.
 The full name will be baseName+paramsOutput.
 The '.dat' suffix should be specified.

+###paramsInput
+* Default : {""}
+* Vector of parameter file names to read in.
+Does not use the baseName prefix.
+If only one name is given and jobType=checkParams then the parameter file is applied and the calibration loop is started from there.
+If not or more than 1 filename is given, then the parameter files are plotted in overlay.

+###paramsLegend
+* Default : {""}
+* Vector of parameter legend names to use when comparing parameter files.
+Does not use the baseName prefix.

 ###dataDir
 * REQUIRED